 Cove Lighting – Concealed lighting used in a recess.

+Sater Design Collection can recommend builders near your area.
 We provide you with resources to make an informed decision about the right builder for your project.
-On our site, you’ll find a listing of builders which may include some in your area, as well as an article to help guide your search for a reputable, quality builder.
+On our site, you will find a listing of builders which may include some in your area, as well as an article to help guide your search for a reputable, quality builder.

 Frequently Asked Questions about Custom Home Design